Friday, 15 December 2023

 Senior Fellowship of the Higher Education Academy (SFHEA) - awarded on 4 September 2023

 Senior Fellowship recognises and celebrates individuals who clearly demonstrate a sustained successful record leading and/or influencing academic practice in higher education learning and teaching.
+It's not so much about what you have done, but the impact you have had as a result of the things you have done.

 I've not pursued any HEA accreditations before, so this is my first.
 An important milestone as I am soon to cross the point of being in HE longer than FE.
 I think had an initial talk with our internal accreditation lead in 2018, but put it on hold.
 I started some brief work in Summer 2019, however despite all the enthusiasm I hold, I didn't have the capacity at the time to focus on it.
 I was interested but the timing wasn't right.
 I picked it up again in Summer 2020 and started to re-form my case study ideas.
 But it wasn't till end of 2022 where I got serious in writing it up, and made an official start on it in January 2023 for submission following month.
 I used my SCMALT submission as a foundation and improved it.
 It bounced back twice with minor amendments, first in February.
 I wanted to submit in the two-week re-submission window but I thought it was best to concentrate on quality, so re-submitted for June deadline.
 Then I ended up re-submitting again (clarity issues on feedback) for the August deadline.